 The buttons in the second column of the Multilines Edit Tools dialog box allow you to edit multiline tees, as illustrated in Figure 4B-12.
 Pick the Closed Tee button to trim or extend the first selected multiline to its intersection with the second multiline.
 Select the Open Tee button to trim the elements where a trimmed or extended multiline intersects another multiline.
 The first pick specifies the multiline to trim or extend, and the second pick specifies the intersecting multiline.
 The intersecting multiline is trimmed where the two multilines join.
-Pick the Merged Tee button to trim the intersecting multiline.
+Pick the Merged Tee button to trim the intersecting multiline after trimming or extending the first multiline.
 The inner elements remain joined to create an open appearance with the outer elements.

+Figure 4B-12.
 Using the tee options of the MLEDIT command to edit multiline tees.